fashion is a family affair for molly and alice goddard | read | i-D

 Photography Tim Walker

-Topics:fashion, fashion interviews, molly goddard, alice goddard, sarah edwards, the creativity issue
+Topics:fashion, molly goddard, alice goddard, london fashion week, culture, photography, tim walker, the creativity issue